vendramin/vendramin.github.io/bachelor_topics.md

 ### Far beyond the Cayley—Hamilton theorem

-The Cayley--Hamilton theorem states that every square matrix satisfies its characteristic equation.
+The Cayley-Hamilton theorem states that every square matrix satisfies its characteristic equation.
-The Amitsur--Levitzki theorem deals with products of $2k$ matrices of size $k^2$.
+The Amitsur-Levitzki theorem deals with products of $2k$ matrices of size $k^2$.
 The theorem is the starting point of a rich theory of rings with polynomial identities.
 (Interesting note: As a young man, Levitzki went to Göttingen to study chemistry, but attending a lecture by